-- Ignore step number 1, as you or your Jira admin should have already added the PagerDuty Add-on in Jira.
-Paste in your Jira key and click the Connect Jira Account button.
+- Your Jira admin should have already added the PagerDuty Add-on in Jira following the instructions above.
+Paste in your Jira key found in Step 3 above and click the Connect Jira Account button.

 - To add the Jira extension to your service(s), select the service(s) you want to add the extension to from the dropdown.
 Then, select the Jira project that you want to connect to that PagerDuty service.
 When you are done, click Connect Jira Project.